Traditional Thai clothing: Suea pat

 The suea pat reflects the aesthetic values and craftsmanship of Northern Thai textile culture, including the use of natural dyes, intricate weaving techniques, and motifs unique to Lanna identity.
 Although Western-style clothing became more dominant in the 20th century, the suea pat remains an important cultural garment and is still worn during traditional events, temple festivals, and regional cultural celebrations.
 Its continued presence in modern Thai fashion underscores the ongoing revival and appreciation of local heritage.

 Banong

 Banong (บานง /th/) or Baju Kurung is a type of blouse traditionally worn by women in the southern border provinces of Thailand, including Pattani, Yala, and Narathiwat.
 It has a collar and is cut in front, with a folded placket all the way to the hem.
 The fabric used to make Banong is often thin and sheer, and may be embroidered with patterns on the hem.
 It is typically worn during religious and cultural events like weddings, funerals, and dance performances.
-The name Banong comes from the word Bandung in Middle Malay, which refers to a city in the west of Java Island, Indonesia.
+The name Banong comes from the word Bandung in Middle Malay, which refers to a city in the west of the Java Islands, Indonesia.
 While Banong is popular among Thai Muslims in the southern border provinces, it is also worn by Thai Buddhists and Thai Chinese in the region.